roopesh-jsp/Learnly/README.md

 - **Gamified Motivation**
   A built-in badge system rewards you for milestones and streaks, adding a fun, gamified element to your learning journey and keeping you engaged.

+- **Goal-Specific Quizzes** 📝
+  Automatically generate interactive quizzes tailored to your learning goals for better practice and self-assessment.

+- **Printable Worksheets** 📄
+  Download structured, printable worksheets that help reinforce concepts and enable offline practice.

 ---

 ## 🛠️ Technology Stack